 “As a result, Congress enacted language undermining USDOT’s ability to sustain [electronically controlled pneumatic (ECP) brake requirements, which were eventually withdrawn from the Trump administration.”
 Buttigieg went on.
 “In addition, the completion date for the phase-in of more durable rail cars to transport hazardous materials has been pushed back to 2029 from an originally planned date of 2025.”

-“While we do not yet know the outcome of the NTSB investigation into what caused the derailment in East Palestine, we do know that the steps opposed by Norfolk Southern and its peers were intended to improve rail safety and keep Americans safe.”
+Although we do not yet know the outcome of the NTSB investigation into what caused the derailment in East Palestine, we know that Norfolk Southern and its peers opposed steps intended to improve rail safety and keep Americans safe.

 Overregulation, according to the industry, can stymie potentially innovative solutions to operational and safety issues, particularly when it comes to the use of technology.